naimul97/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Developer can can use linter tool to check for errors, it provides suggestions for how to improve your code.
-By using a linter, you can identify and fix issues before they become larger problems.
+Developers can use the linter tool to check for mistakes and get advice on how to improve their code.
+Using a linter, you may identify and resolve bugs before they become major difficulties.

 To get a local copy up and running, follow these steps.